Mukwe Constituency: Regional elections

 In the 2010 local and regional elections, SWAPO's Christian Muriki won a seat in the Kavango Regional Council with 3,774 votes over APP's Pankratius Kutenda with 783 votes.
-Petrus Dishara of the Democratic Turnhalle Alliance (DTA) finished in third place with 414 votes and RDP's Justina Ngombara finished in last place 117 votes.
+Petrus Dishara of the Democratic Turnhalle Alliance (DTA) finished in third place with 414 votes and RDP's Justina Ngombara finished in last place with 117 votes.
 The 2015 regional elections were again a landslide win for Swapo.
 Johannes John Haushiku Thighuru received 5,541 votes while Venantius Kambogho of the APP received 484 votes and Bernand Thimbonde of the DTA came third with 442 votes.
 The SWAPO candidate also won the 2020 regional election.
 Damian Marungu Maghambayi obtained 2,995 votes, far ahead of Benedict Dindo (APP, 596 votes).